GhassenHafsiaINSAT/Cpp-Projects/README.md

     return 0;
 }
 ```

-## `struct` vs `union`

-- A `struct` groups different variables into a single unit, each variable having its location in memory.
-- A `union` groups different variables in the same memory location.

-In a nutshell:

-- The size of a `struct` is the sum of the size of all its members plus padding (for efficiency and performance).
-- The size of a `union` is the size of its largest member.

 ## Lambda Functions

-Lambda functions were introduced in C++11.
+- Lambda functions were introduced in C++11.
 Inspired by functional programming languages like Lisp, Haskell, and OCaml, they provide a practical way of defining closures (anonymous function objects that can be passed as arguments to functions or defined and invoked directly).

-Lambdas are syntactic sugar over function pointers and allow for higher-order functions, such as `map`, `filter`, and `reduce` in JavaScript, enabling cleaner code.
+- Lambdas are syntactic sugar over function pointers and allow for higher-order functions, such as `map`, `filter`, and `reduce` in JavaScript, enabling cleaner code.

-Typically, lambdas are used to encapsulate a few lines of code that are passed to algorithms or asynchronous functions.
+- Typically, lambdas are used to encapsulate a few lines of code that are passed to algorithms or asynchronous functions.
 They can access variables from the enclosing scope in three ways:

   - Capture by reference.
   - Capture by value.
   - Capture by both (mixed capture).

-Syntax for capturing variables:
+- Syntax for capturing variables:

   - `[&]`: capture all external variables by reference.
   - `[=]`: capture all external variables by value.
   - `[a, &b]`: capture `a` by value and `b` by reference.

-A lambda with an empty capture clause `[ ]` can only access variables that are local to it.
+- A lambda with an empty capture clause `[ ]` can only access variables that are local to it.

 ### Examples of Lambda Functions